Born 2 January 1904 in Worksop, Heane was a good left hand bat and a useful right-arm medium-pace bowler.

 Educated at King Edward VI Grammar School in Retford, he was in the school XI for five seasons, being captain in 1921, his final year.

-This form with the 2nd team saw him make his First-Class debut for Nottinghamshire v New Zealanders in July 1927.
-In 1928 he continued to do well for the 2nd XI and appeared twice in the county side; in the second game, versus Middlesex in August, he captained the side in Arthur Carr's absence.
+This form with the 2nd team saw him make his First-Class debut for Nottinghamshire v New Zealand in July 1927.
+In 1928 he continued to do well for the Seconds and appeared twice in the county side; in the second game, versus Middlesex in August, he captained the side in Arthur Carr's absence.

-In 1929 and 1930 he was seen neither in the Nottinghamshire 1st or 2nd XI, his cricket being confined to games with Sir Julien Cahn's XI; in the winter of 1929/30 he toured the Argentine with Cahn's XI.
+In 1929 and 1930 he was seen neither in the Nottinghamshire First nor Second XI, his cricket being confined to games with Sir Julien Cahn's XI; in the winter of 1929/30 he toured the Argentine with Cahn's XI.